security-differently/security-differently.github.io/about.md

 |Training focused on awareness and compliance|Training focused on behaviors that promote security and learning|
 |Security is a cost|Security is an investment|

+For a deeper dive, you can read through the [slides](/assets/security-differently.pdf) from my Secure360 talk [Security Differently](https://site.pheedloop.com/event/2024secure360/schedule/SESCYVQSVJOZK6AB8).

 ## Further Reading

 Posts on Security Differently, newest first: